ChrisG-TD/cg_new/_posts/2025-08-26-Post-3-The-Evaluation-Mindset-Designing-for-Model-Testing.md

 ## What Comes Next

 With the evaluation mindset and contract in place, the next section turns technical.
-We move from prompt-level design to **token-aware evaluation**: measuring token cost, tokenizer alignment across model families, and performance at boundary lengths.
+I move from prompt-level design to **token-aware evaluation**: measuring token cost, tokenizer alignment across model families, and performance at boundary lengths.

 Because even the strongest prompt fails if it silently breaks at 2,049 tokens.